UseMuffin/Footprint/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/muffin/footprint.svg?style=flat-square)](https://packagist.org/packages/muffin/footprint)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](LICENSE)

-This plugin allows you to pass the currently logged in user to the model layer of a CakePHP application.
+This plugin allows you to pass the currently logged in user info to the model layer of a CakePHP application.

-It comes bundled with the `FootprintBehavior` to allow you control over columns such as `user_id`, `created_by`, `company_id` just like the core's `TimestampBehavior`.
+It comes bundled with the `FootprintBehavior` to allow you control over columns such as `user_id`, `created_by`, `company_id` similar to the core's `TimestampBehavior`.

 ## Install